Gillian Apps: Personal life

-She attended William Berczy Public School in Unionville, Ontario.
+Apps attended William Berczy Public School in Unionville, Ontario.
 Apps also participates in snowboarding, wakeboarding, golf, and soccer.
-She grew up playing girls hockey in the GTA.
-She attended Havergal College where she excelled as a female athlete.
+She grew up playing girls hockey in the Greater Toronto Area, and attended Havergal College where she excelled as a female athlete.
 Prior to the 2010 Olympics, Apps worked at the Royal Bank of Canada in an Olympians program, where she was called upon to meet clients or give motivational speeches to employees.